hamidgasmi/training.computerscience.cloud.aws/README.md

 	- It requires a Public Subnet and a Public Elastic IP
 	- It understands and allow session traffic (layer 5)
 	- It's scalable but isn't highly available by design (Redundant): if an AZ fails, all underlying NAT Gateway will fail
+	- It can NOT be associated with a Security Group
 	- Performance:
 		- Initially 5GB of bandwidth
 		- It can scale to 45GB